-The Association invests a portion of its investment portfolio in an index pooled fund which invests in foreign equities.
-The Association mitigates its currency risk exposure by investing in an index pooled fund that is comprised of investments denominated in multiple currencies.
+The Association invests a portion of its investment portfolio in a pooled fund which invests in foreign equities.
+The Association mitigates its currency risk exposure by investing in a pooled fund that is comprised of investments denominated in multiple currencies.